Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

+We extend the optimization objective in FlexSP to \emph{any positive integer parallelism degree} by incorporating Ring-style CP~\cite{brandon2023stripedattentionfasterring}.
+FlexSP restricts the parallelism degree to powers of two, limiting the feasible space for optimal configurations.
+Our relaxation enables finer-grained resource allocation and better adaptation to heterogeneous sequence lengths.
+We define the sequence assignment matrix $\boldsymbol{A} \in \{0,1\}^{K\times P}$, where $A_{k,p}=1$ represents that $s_k$ is assigned to $C_p$.
+The more flexible CP group and sequence assignment problem can be formulated as follows:

-where $\mathcal{T}(\cdot)$ and $\mathcal{M}(\cdot)$ denotes the execution time and the memory consumption in CP group $\mathcal{C}_p$.
+where $\mathcal{T}(\cdot)$ and $\mathcal{M}(\cdot)$ denotes the execution time and the memory cost in CP group $C_p$.
 The optimization objective is to minimize the makespan, defined as the maximum execution time across all CP groups.
 The constraints are defined as follows: Cond.~\eqref{cond:gen_memory} enforces the hardware memory limit on each rank; Cond.~\eqref{cond:gen_mp} and \eqref{cond:gen_assign} guarantee the exclusive assignment of each sequence to exactly one active CP group; finally, Cond.~\eqref{cond:gen_device} ensures that the aggregate parallelism degree across all selected groups does not exceed the total rank budget $N$.
-Note that directly solving this optimization problem is an NP-hard problem.
+Note that this optimization problem is \emph{NP-hard}.

-Figure \ref{fig:Static_Dynamic} illustrates the core advantage of dynamic mesh over static meshes.
-In static mesh, fixed parallelism degrees lead to significant idle gaps and synchronization stalls due to the heterogeneity of sequences.
-Conversely, dynamic mesh adaptively reconfigures communication groups.
-By avoiding over-packing of short sequences and balancing the computational workload, it minimizes hardware idle time and reduces the total computation time.